uncount97/sdweb-easy-prompt-selector/README.md

 # Wildcard
 In above screenshot, there are category buttons with orange color.
 Click one of these button, it will add wildcard to prompt.
 Which will pick 1 tag from this category randomly when generating.

+# Right Click To Remove Tag
+You can right click a tag to remove it.

+# Works both on gradio 3.23.0 and 3.16.2
+There is version checking in it, works for both version of gradio.

 # New Features in this Fork
 ## "neg-" prefix
 In this fork, I add a feature as "If a tag is start with `neg-`, then put this tag into negative prompt, and remove this `neg-` prefix. ".
 So you don't need to check "Add tag to Neg Prompt"  manually.
 For example, for tag value "neg-child loli", it will be put into negative prompt as "child loli".

 ## Click again to remove tag
 Click a tag again, it will search this tag in prompt and remove it.
 Works on prompt, neg-prompt and "neg-" prefixed tag.

+Yes, there is already a right click to remove tag function.
+But you can not do right clicking on touch screen.
+So, this one is still needed.

 ## BUg fixing